sense-finance/sense-v1/README.md

 Periphery contains bundled actions for Series Actors and general users.

 For Series Actors, the Periphery exposes the public entry points to onboard new Targets (i.e. deploy feeds) and initialize new Series.
-The Target Sponsor calls `onboardTarget` which will deploy a Feed via a Feed Factory and onboard the Target to the Sense Fuse Pool.
+The Target Sponsor calls `onboardFeed` which will deploy a Feed via a Feed Factory and onboard the Target to the Sense Fuse Pool.
 The Series Sponsor calls `sponsorSeries` to initialize a series in the Divider and create a Zero/gClaim pool on UniswapV3.

 Because the UniswapV3 pool holds Zeros/gClaims, users need to execute additional steps to `issue()` / `combine()` and `join()` / `exit()` gClaims in order to enter/exit into/from a Zero/Claim position.
 The Periphery allows general users bundle the necessary calls behind a single function interface and perform the following operations atomically:
 - swapTargetForZeros